February 20, 2025

 WFYI File Photo

-Indiana Republican lawmakers moved closer to requiring some public school districts to share local property tax revenue with charter schools, beginning a phase-in period beginning in 2028.
+Indiana Republican lawmakers moved closer to requiring some public school districts to share local property tax revenue with charter schools for the first time.

-• Districts with fewer than 500 students in charter schools would phase in revenue sharing over three years.
+• Districts with fewer than 500 charter school students will phase in revenue sharing over three years (2028-2030).

-• Districts with more than 5,000 students in charter schools—such as Indianapolis Public Schools—would have five years to complete the transition, starting in 2028 and ending in 2032.
+• Districts with more than 5,000 charter school students—such as Indianapolis Public Schools—will phase in over five years (2028-2032).

-Rogers said the phase-in period will allow school districts time to look at budget impacts, including from Senate Bill 1, the state’s property tax reform.
-The current version of that proposal is projected to cost school districts more than $370 million in property tax revenue across three years.
+Rogers said the phase-in period will allow school districts time to assess budget impacts, including those from Senate Bill 1, the state’s property tax reform.
+The current version of that proposal is projected to shift more than $370 million in property tax revenue away from public schools over three years.

 “This provides school corporations plenty of time to make any needed budget adjustments,” Rogers said.

-Senate Bill 518 was passed by the Senate on Thursday with a 28-21 vote after hours of debate.
+Senate Bill 518 passed the Senate on Thursday in a 28-21 vote after hours of debate.
 It now heads to the House, where additional changes could be made.

 Ongoing debate over charter school funding